VisActor/VTable/docs/assets/tutorials/en/Getting_Started/The_structure_of_the_table.md

         ...
     ]

-The body configuration of the basic table is mainly reflected in the field, columnType and style in the columns configuration item:
+The body configuration of the basic table is mainly reflected in the field, cellType and style in the columns configuration item:

     columns:[
         {
             "field": "230517143221027",
-            "caption": "Order ID",
+            "title": "Order ID",
-            "columnType": "link",
+            "cellType": "link",
             "style": {
                 "color": 'yellow',
             }
         },
         {
             "field": "230517143221030",
-            "caption": "Customer ID",
+            "title": "Customer ID",
-            "columnType": "image",
+            "cellType": "image",
         },
     ]